cloudtoid/gateway-core/README.md

         "correlationIdHeader": "x-request-id",
 ```

-In the case of a missing correlation-id header, GatewayCore generates a unique identifier instead.
+> GatewayCore generates a unique correlation identifier for requests that do not have a correlation-id header.

-The correlation-id header can also be added to the response message by explicitly enabling `addCorrelationId`:
+The correlation-id header is not included in response messages, but you can add it by explicitly enabling `addCorrelationId`.

 ```json
 {